BluePigeons/Polyglot/README.md

 }
 ```

-Then the array variable "collectionDocArray" to be defined - this must be an array of IIIF info.json URLs from which the queue can be generated.
+Then the array variable **collectionDocArray** to be defined - this must be an array of IIIF info.json URLs from which the queue can be generated.
 In this case it is defined in a separate file and lists University of Edinburgh Collections LUNA test URLs.

 For example:
 ```